Frequently Asked Questions

 In the Idaho Department of Environmental Quality application, Eagle Sewer admits this sewage water will increase nitrogen and phosphorus in our groundwater.

-IS CLASS A TREATED SEWAGE WATER CLEANER THAN NORMAL IRRIGATION WATER?
+IS THE WASTEWATER CLEANER THAN IRRIGATION WATER?

 WHAT AREAS WILL BE AFFECTED BY THE WASTE WATER DUMPING CONTRACT BETWEEN FARMERS UNION AND EAGLE SEWER DISTRICT?